Using Wireless Router Signal Repeating

 Wireless repeaters are used to extend the range of a wireless base routers signal by allowing the WiFi Technology to hop over to the repeater and regenerate the signal again at the wireless router repeater location, thus expanding the range of the wireless network as a whole.

 Router repeaters are normally placed at the outer edges of the base routers signal radius to achieve the greatest repeated distance of the Wireless Router Range.

-Repeaters are connected by the RF signal being broadcasted between the “wireless router and wireless repeater” or “wireless router to wireless router” acting as one piece of network equipment, so both units must be using the same frequency channel and security mode in order to communicate properly.
+Repeaters are connected by the RF signal being broadcast between the “wireless router and wireless repeater” or “wireless router to wireless router” acting as one piece of network equipment, so both units must be using the same frequency channel and security mode in order to communicate properly.